 About YCN Points

-The YCN system recognizes five consecutive levels, in increasing order of proficiency: Bronze, Silver, Gold, Pre-Champ and Champ.
+The YCN system recognizes six consecutive levels, in increasing order of proficiency: Pre-Bronze, Bronze, Silver, Gold, Pre-Champ and Champ.

 Placing in the final of a level earns you points simultaneously in that level and the ones below it.
 Once you earn 7 (seven) points in a level, you can no longer dance at that level.

 Events qualify only if there was at least a semi-final danced.
 Points are earned as follows: